-We own, through our subsidiaries, real-estate assets, most of which are currently used in connection with the retail operation of our stores, and the remainder is leased to third parties or is held for future development.
-These assets are subject to risks with regard to ownership of real-estate assets, including a slowdown in the Israeli yield-generating real estate market, evidenced by a decline in demand and surplus of supply of commercial properties, a reduction in the availability of credit sources, an increase in financing costs and/or stricter requirements by banks for providing such financing, which may have a material adverse effect on the real-estate markets, occupancy rates, rental fees and revenues from third parties and on the value of the assets in the Company's financial statements.
+We own, through our subsidiaries, real-estate assets, most of which are currently used by our retail operation, and the remainder is leased to third parties or is held for future development.
+These assets are subject to risks with regard to ownership of real-estate assets, including a slowdown in the Israeli yieldgenerating real estate market, evidenced by a decline in demand and surplus of supply of commercial properties, a reduction in the availability of credit sources, an increase in financing costs and/or stricter requirements by banks for providing such financing, which may have a material adverse effect on the real-estate markets, occupancy rates, rental fees and revenues from third parties and on the value of the assets in the Company's financial statements.
 These risks include increase of operational costs, decline of the financial conditions of the lessees and additional factors which are beyond our control.
 Any of these risks could adversely affect our business.
-A deterioration of economic conditions in Israel or a slowdown in the Israeli yield-generating real estate market could adversely affect our real estate business.
-A slowdown in the Israeli yield-generating real estate market occurred beginning in the fourth quarter of 2008 and continued until 2010.
-The debt crises generated in Europe may also have a future adverse affect on the economic conditions in Israel.
-In addition, the public protest which began in July 2011, among others with regard to high housing costs in Israel, led to a slowdown in the Israeli yield-generating real estate market which was evidenced by a decline in the demand for real estate during the second half of 2011 due to the sharp increase in real estate prices and the public's anticipation that such prices will decrease due to the public protest.